French brig Brave (1793): British career

 The boats of went in on 5 August despite strong opposition from shore batteries and various armed small craft, though the larger French vessels in the harbour did not sortie.
 The first attempt to set Jason on fire failed.
 A second attempt the next day was successful as the boats from Weazel, Insolent, and diverted French attention.
 On 5 October Cunningham received the news of peace with France.

 Later, in October, one of Insolents boats hit a rock, with the result that her captain and three seamen drowned.
 The purser's daughter was on the boat and one of the seaman swam for the shore, carrying her on his back.
 As he swam her clothes became sodden and he informed the young woman that unless she agreed to let him remove her clothes he could not carry her further.
 She refused, stating that she preferred to die than compromise her virtue.
 He swam on for a bit with her, still clothed, on his back, but eventually, exhausted, he had to let her go and watch her drown.

-On 1802 she came under the command of Lieutenant N. Hartwright, at Milford.
+In 1802 she came under the command of Lieutenant N. Hartwright, at Milford.
 On 1 December Insolent went into Barnpool from Hamoaze, where she had been refitted.
 The next day a gale of wind drove a flush of sea over the bridge of St. Nicholas and Redding Point pushed Insolent towards the rocks under Mount Edgecumbe before she was brought up in safety.
 At some point Hartwright paid her off.

 In January 1803 Lieutenant William Smith (2nd), recommissioned her at Guernsey.
 On 21 May Insolent captured the French ship Centaure.
 Centaur arrived at Plymouth on 23 May.
 She had sailed from Havre de Grace with provisions, shot, and shells, all bound for Brest.

 Insolent's copper was replaced in January 1805 at Guernsey.
 In May Lieutenant Row Morris replaced Smith.

 On 7 March 1807 Insolent came into Plymouth carrying French prisoners, which she landed at Mill Bay.
 The Naval Chronicle reports that as boat carrying the French prisoners paused for them to rest on their oars, glided majestically by, causing the prisoners to exclaim, "There goes the coup de grace for Bounaparte".

 On 25 August Morris sailed Insolent to the Mediterranean.

 In early July 1808, Insolent detained and sent into Plymouth the Augustus, of New York, Hurdle, master.
 Augustus had sailed from Canton, China, in early February.

 Insolent was present at the battle of Basque Roads, which took place on 11 April 1809.
 (Note: Head money was paid in March 1819.
 An ordinary seaman received 13 shillings; a first-class share was worth £86 13s 2¼d.)
 In 1847 the Admiralty authorized the issuance of the Naval General Service Medal with clasp "Basque Roads 1809" to all surviving British participants in the battle.